bensheldon/island94.org/_posts/2025-10-08-hanami-and-loading-code-faster.md

 >
 > **How Hanami does it:**
 >
->> From Tim Riley: You can find some information about Hanami way of handling dependency container: [https://guides.hanamirb.org/v2.2/app/container-and-components/](https://guides.hanamirb.org/v2.2/app/container-and-components/) Also autoloading: [https://guides.hanamirb.org/v2.2/app/autoloading/](https://guides.hanamirb.org/v2.2/app/autoloading/) And info about lazy boot: [https://guides.hanamirb.org/v2.2/app/booting/](https://guides.hanamirb.org/v2.2/app/booting/)
+>> @inouire in the Rails Discord shared a couple of links: You can find some information about Hanami way of handling dependency container: [https://guides.hanamirb.org/v2.2/app/container-and-components/](https://guides.hanamirb.org/v2.2/app/container-and-components/) Also autoloading: [https://guides.hanamirb.org/v2.2/app/autoloading/](https://guides.hanamirb.org/v2.2/app/autoloading/) And info about lazy boot: [https://guides.hanamirb.org/v2.2/app/booting/](https://guides.hanamirb.org/v2.2/app/booting/)
 >
 > Hanami questions from Ben:
 > - Components are singletons that are pure-ish functions?
 Do they get torn down / recreated on every request, or does the same object exist for the lifetime of the application?,